dapr/docs/howto/run-with-docker/README.md

 ## Run Dapr in a Docker container using Docker-Compose
 [Docker Compose](https://docs.docker.com/compose/) can be used to define multi-container application configurations.
-If you wish to run multiple apps with Dapr sidecars locally without Kubernetes then we recommend you express it as a Docker Compose definition (`docker-compose.yml`).
+If you wish to run multiple apps with Dapr sidecars locally without Kubernetes then it is recommended to use a Docker Compose definition (`docker-compose.yml`).

-A wider discussion on the syntax and tooling of Docker Compose is outside the scope of this article, however, I recommend you refer to the [offical Docker documentation](https://docs.docker.com/compose/) if you need more details.
+The syntax and tooling of Docker Compose is outside the scope of this article, however, it is recommended you refer to the [offical Docker documentation](https://docs.docker.com/compose/) for further details.

-In order to run your applications using Dapr and Docker Compose you'll need to express the sidecar pattern in your `docker-compose.yml`.
+In order to run your applications using Dapr and Docker Compose you'll need to define the sidecar pattern in your `docker-compose.yml`.
+For example:

-An example of how you can achieve this is documented below.

 ```yaml
 version: '3'